How old is the boiler?

 If coal cannot be used, or becomes too expensive, what are the options?
 This was looked at in 2019 by Beth Wigney, a student from the University of Bath, as part of her final year engineering degree.
 She looked at a range of fuels in terms of characteristics such as emissions, cost and volume, and their burning characteristics.
 Her conclusion was that the most promising alternative is bio-coal.
 There are a number of types being trialled.
 One, Ecocoal 50 produced by Coal Products Ltd, has been successfully trialled on the narrow-gauge Bure Valley Railway and more recently in traction engines, and others are being developed.

-Through its membership of the Association of British Transport and Engineering Museums (ABTEM), Crofton is linked to the Heritage Fuels Alliance and we are considering whether to offer to trial biocoal in our Lancashire boiler.
+Through its membership of the Association of British Transport and Engineering Museums (ABTEM), Crofton is linked to the Heritage Fuels Alliance and we are considering a trial of bio-coal in our Lancashire boiler.

 So we expect the sight and sound – and heat! – of the boiler to be part of the Crofton experience for a good few years yet.